Introduction

 Jan Young | 611 E. 39th | USD 308 youngj@usd308.com | 2025 |

-Expanding the tradition of excellence in higher education through learning and collaboration.
+Expanding the tradition of excellence through learning and collaboration.

-Hutchinson Community College will be the premier, two-year Kansas educational institution, delivering accessible opportunities for learning, growth and improved quality of life.
+Hutchinson Community College will be the premier, two-year educational institution in Kansas, delivering accessible opportunities for learning, growth and improved quality of life.

 This catalog is for informational purposes only and does not constitute a contract.
 Every reasonable effort was made to ensure that all information contained herein is accurate.
 Hutchinson Community College reserves the right, at any time, to change graduation requirements, costs, curricula and content, without notice.
 The college further reserves the right to add or delete course offerings and other information without notice.
 Information about changes is available from college counselors and advisors or on the college website.